isamu-isozaki/teamai_test/engineering/dev-backend/create/index.html.md

-The Create team is responsible for all backend aspects of the [Create stage of the DevOps lifecycle], which is all about creating code, and includes all functionality around source code management, code review (merge requests), the Web IDE, wikis, and snippets.
+The Create team is responsible for all backend aspects of the [Create stage of the DevOps lifecycle], which is all about creating code, and includes all functionality around source code management, code review (merge requests/index.html.md), the Web IDE, wikis, and snippets.

 The 2019 product vision for Create is layed out in [this blog post].

-[Create stage of the DevOps lifecycle]: /handbook/product/categories/#create
+[Create stage of the DevOps lifecycle]: https://github.com/isamu-isozaki/teamai_test/tree/master/product/categories/#create
 [this blog post]: /2018/09/21/create-vision/